planetruby/books/README.md

 This is the JSON backend of the All Ruby Books website / page.

-The book collection was started by [Florent Guilleux](https://github.com/Florent2).
+The book collection was started by [Florent Guilleux](https://github.com/Florent2) in 2016.
 Thanks!
 Merci!

 Contributions welcome!
 Just send pull requests.